nbn1343/startup-example/README.md

 ## JavaScript Deliverable
 For this deliverable I made it so my application was able to save user data in the browser and create functionality of the game:
 * **Game**- I used JavaScript to create a properly functioning game that keeps track of the number of times the player moves a tile.
+The tiles slide to the open spot if next to it when clicked.
+They are shuffled when the page opens and will shuffle everytime the New Game button is clicked.
+You can see what the solution should look like by clicking the solve it button.
 When completed the moves are placed in localStorage and used for the scoreboard.
 * **Chatbox**- I created a chatbox where the user can interact with and type in.
 I then created a mock database where automated bot chats are being implemented.
 * **Websocket**- With the chatbox, I used the setInterval function to show chats from different people to fill in for how it will work later on.
 * **Username**- The username is saved on input and displayed in the play section of the application.